Skip to cookie consent Skip to main content

 Mass General Brigham pioneers new research that brings the latest and most advanced screening and treatment options to our patients.

-A new artificial intelligence (AI) study by Mass General Brigham investigators has found that AI language models, like ChatGPT, can accurately identify appropriate imaging services for breast cancer screening and breast pain.
+An artificial intelligence (AI) study by Mass General Brigham investigators found that AI language models, like ChatGPT, can accurately identify appropriate imaging services for breast cancer screening and breast pain.

 The results, published in the Journal of the American College of Radiology, suggest that large language models have the potential to assist decision-making for primary care doctors and referring providers.
 In the future, these models may help doctors evaluate patients and order imaging tests for breast pain and breast cancer screenings.